Ethiopis

-Ethiopis or Etiyopus is the name of a legendary king from Ethiopian tradition who was supposedly the inspiration behind the name of the country.
+Ethiopis or Itiyopp'is is the name of a legendary king from Ethiopian tradition who was the inspiration behind the name of the country, Ethiopia.
+According to an Ethiopian tradition, the term Ethiopia is derived from the word Ethiopis, a name of the Ethiopian king, the seventh in the ancestral lines.
+Metshafe Aksum or the Ethiopian Book of Aksum identifies Itiopis as the twelfth king of Ethiopia and the father of Aksumawi.
+The Ethiopians pronounce Ethiopia እትዮጵያ with a Sades or the sixth sound እ as in incorporate and the graph ጰ has no equivalent in English or Latin graphs.
+Ethiopis is believed to be the twelfth direct descendant of Adam.
+His father is identified as Kush, while his grandfather is known as Kam.

 Traditions

 Hamitic dynasty

 One tradition states that this king was descended from Cush, son of Ham and grandson of Noah.
 This tradition further claims that Ethiopis' descendants included his son Aksumawi, grandson Malayka Aksum, and great-grandsons Sum, Nafaz, Bagi'o, Kuduki, Akhoro and Farheba.
 This genealogy suggests a connection between Ethiopia and the Nubian kingdom of Kush, as represented by Ethiopis being the son of Cush.
-Aksumani, the son of Ethiopis, is likely meant to represent the kingdom of Axum, which ruled from the 1st to the 10th century A.D. over parts of modern day Ethiopia and Eritrea.
+Aksumani, the son of Ethiopis, is likely meant to represent the kingdom of Axum, which ruled from the 1st to the 10th century A.D. over parts of modern-day Ethiopia and Eritrea.

 The Book of Axum claims that Ethiopis was the twelfth king of Ethiopia.
 The Book of Axum also claims that he built Mazabar, Ethiopia's first capital.
 One Ethiopian tradition claims that Ethiopis was buried in Axum and fire used to burn in his grave.

 Egyptologist E. A. Wallis Budge noted that some Ethiopian king lists name Ethiopis as the very first king of Ethiopia.